-Before Daunte Wright’s death, a gun-Taser mixup was blamed for another police killing: Fruitvale Station
+Before Daunte Wright’s death, a gun-Taser mix-up was blamed for another police killing: Oscar Grant at Fruitvale Station

 “Holy s---, I shot him,” she says moments later, seemingly realizing that she had fired her gun instead.

-Since pistol-grip Tasers were first introduced in 1999, police have blamed more than 10 other incidents on such a mix-up, according to the Minneapolis Star Tribune, including at least three that were fatal: There was Everardo Torres, who had been handcuffed in the back of a police car in California, and Eric Courtney Harris, who was shot after he ran from a gun-sale sting in Tulsa.
+Since pistol-grip Tasers were introduced in 1999, police have blamed more than 10 other incidents on such a mix-up, according to the Minneapolis Star Tribune, including at least three that were fatal: There was Everardo Torres, who had been handcuffed in the back of a police car in California, and Eric Courtney Harris, who was shot after he ran from a gun-sale sting in Tulsa.

-But the incident that resonated most widely across the country was Grant’s — one of the first such killings to be filmed and posted on social media, an early exhibit for how a video evidence of use-of-force could elicit mass demonstrations about racism and police violence.
+But the incident that resonated most widely across the country was Grant’s — one of the first such killings to be filmed and posted on social media, an early exhibit for how video evidence of use-of-force could elicit mass demonstrations about racism and police violence.

-Four years later, his story would be recounted in the critically-acclaimed film “Fruitvale Station,” starring Michael B. Jordan as Grant, with real-life footage from the night of his killing.
+Four years later, his story would be recounted in the critically acclaimed film “Fruitvale Station,” starring Michael B. Jordan as Grant, with real-life footage from the night of his killing.

-Grant, a retail worker and father to a four-year-old, had been heading home with friends on a packed BART train from San Francisco, full of crowds celebrating the New Year.
+Grant, a retail worker and father to a 4-year-old, had been heading home with friends on a packed BART train from San Francisco, full of crowds celebrating the New Year.
 He began fighting aboard the train with another passenger, the San Francisco Chronicle reported, a man he had once been in jail with.

 Others aboard the train called the police about the brawl.
 When it pulled into Oakland’s Fruitvale Station, Grant and four friends were detained by BART police officers.
 But the officers’ conduct was so rough that bystanders began speaking up — and filming.